 Nose and Tail Kicks

 More nose and tail curvatures allow for easier catching of the nose and tail.
-If you get your timing down, yes you can ollie the Bhangra.
+If you get your timing down, you can ollie the Bhangra Loaded longboard!
 Not easy, but it can be done.
 Both the nose and tail will lock your feet in nicely for manuals, but the different lengths result in distinct feelings of balance and pop.
 You may find riding the board in a certain direction better for some tricks; for example, the tail is really good for catching shuvits-to-manuals, while the nose feels better for hang ten manuals.

 Functional Griptape Design

 This is our most thought out grip design to date featuring a functional, shoe saving design and two different types of grip tape, oh yes.

 For the main standing platform, we used a mellower grip with a functional pattern to save your shoes.
 As you all know, when you do pivot motions on grip tape you slowly wear out the balls of your shoes; you are basically grinding away your soles on sandpaper.
 We cut out this grip design so that when you do your spinning moves, most of your shoe will move freely on the bamboo, not the grip tape.
 We also designed it so you still have plenty of grip tape on the rails of the board for confidence when sliding.

 We used a gnarlier, gripper grip tape on the nose and tail to help give you that extra locked in feeling when holding out steezy manuals for the ladies and/or gentlemen.
 Plus the extra grip makes it easier to catch the nose and tail for quick shuvit-to-manual moves.

 The Bhangra comes in two flexes: